Geesu/postgresql-s3-backup/README.md

 postgresql-backup
 =================

 Project for backing up our postgresql DB to S3.
 It should be run on the production database server.
+It assumes the script will be run as the postgres user.

 Store amazon access credentials in your local environment:
 S3_ACCESS_KEY_ID
 S3_SECRET_ACCESS_KEY
 S3_BUCKET
-PG_USERNAME
 PG_DBNAME

 #### Credits